Follow us on Facebook, Twitter, and Instagram for up-to-date information for residents and visitors

 Death records on file in the City Clerk's office date back to 1728.
 Records 50 years old and older are public records.
-All records less than 50 years old are only available by request to the person named on the record or to a close relative.
+All records less than 50 years old are only available to a close relative.

-The death certificate is filed in Pawtucket if:
+If the person died prior to 2022, than the death record is filed in Pawtucket if:

 or you may request a copy online